We asked these top writers, producers and heads of interactive to share their insights about writing and producing interactive TV.

 For the Children’s Media Conference this month, we interviewed 8 writers, producers and heads of interactive about the new type of interactive tv shows being pioneered by Netflix.

 We spoke to them about the future of interactive storytelling and asked them to give us some tips when writing and producing interactive film and tv stories.
-Delegates can see our video panel at the CMC site.
+You can now watch the full video here on CMC’s Youtube channel

 Now CMC’s first week is over, we thought we’d post the first in a series of posts asking “What is interactive tv”, by sharing 6 of their top tips with you: